GDevelopApp/GDevelop-examples/examples/leaderboards/README.md

-A simple leaderboards made with Firestore queries.
+A simple leaderboard made with Firestore queries.

+This is using Firebase to store an online leaderboard.